USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

        \Delta Q=E_D * Q *  \frac{P} {\Delta P}

     At an aggregate level, the average expected change in the price of new vehicles is multiplied by the defined demand elasticity to get the estimated change in vehicles demanded.
-This change is added to the projected new vehicle sales under the no-action alternative to get the total new vehicle sales under the action alternative outlined in the Policy Module.
+This change is combined with projected new vehicle sales under the no-action alternative to get the total new vehicle sales under the action alternative outlined in the Policy Module.

 If a user adopts the demo analysis method of estimating sales volumes using an elasticity of demand, they must ensure that net vehicle price, *P*, is defined.
-This net price is estimated under the no-action and the action alternatives, then the no-action alternative net price is subtracted from the action alternative net price to get an estimated :math:`\Delta P` that can be used with the user-defined elasticity.
+This net price is estimated under the no-action and the action alternatives, and the no-action alternative net price is subtracted from the action alternative net price to get an estimated change in net price, :math:`\Delta P`, that can be used with the user-specified elasticity.
 The net price should include factors the user assumes consumers consider in their purchase decision.
 Some factors that might be included are the share of total costs the producers pass onto the consumers, and the amount of future fuel costs consumers consider in their purchase decision.

 .. admonition:: Demo example: Net price

     In the demo analysis, the net price value in the sales volume estimate includes assumptions about the share of the total cost that producers pass onto the consumer and the amount of fuel consumption considered in the purchase decision.
 With respect to the share of total cost that producers pass onto consumers, the demo analysis assumes "full cost pass-through."
 This means that the full increase in cost that producers are subject to in achieving emission reduction targets is passed on to the consumers.
 However, due to cross-subsidization, those costs may be spread across multiple market classes.

     The role of fuel consumption in the purchase decision is represented by the number of years of fuel consumption consumers consider when purchasing a new vehicle, and can range from 0 through the full lifetime of the vehicle.
-Using vehicle fuel consumption rates from the Producer Module, projections of fuel costs from the analysis context, the assumed user-defined VMT schedules as described below, and the assumed user-defined vehicle reregistration schedules, also described below, the Consumer Module estimates fuel costs for the set of vehicles under the no-action alternative as well as the action alternative under consideration.
-The user specified amount of fuel consumption is added to the action alternative set of candidate vehicle prices input from the Producer Module to get the set of net prices used in conjunction with the elasticity of demand to estimate the change in vehicle sales.
-For the amount of fuel consumption considered in the vehicle purchase decision, the demo analysis assumes 5 years.
+Fuel costs are estimated using vehicle fuel consumption rates from the Producer Module, projections of fuel prices from the analysis context, the user-specified VMT schedules, and the user-specified vehicle reregistration schedules.
+The resulting portion of fuel costs considered by consumers is added to the candidate vehicle prices from the Producer Module to produce a net vehicle price, which is then used in conjunction with the elasticity of demand to estimate the change in vehicle sales.
+The demo analysis assumes that consumers consider 5 years of fuel costs in the vehicle purchase decision.

 **Sales shares**

-The new vehicles sold are categorized into the user-defined market classes using estimates of sales shares.
+The new vehicles sold are categorized into the user-definable market classes using estimates of sales shares.
 As mentioned above, those market classes can be nonresponsive or responsive to the policy being analyzed.
 Nonresponsive vehicle shares do not change with updated candidate vehicle sets or across policy alternatives.
 Though not responsive to endogenous inputs, the nonresponsive sales shares do not have to be constant.
 For example, they may be provided as a set of values for different points in time if the shares are expected to change exogenously over time.
 In addition, users can define sales shares to explicitly consider consumer heterogeneity by defining separate sales share estimates for different consumer groups.
 For example, sales share responses can differ between rural and urban consumers.
 If users identify heterogenous consumer groups with separate sales share responses, the analysis context must include the appropriate inputs.
 For example, the proportion of the vehicle buying population in urban and rural areas for each year being analyzed within the model.

 .. admonition:: Demo example: Nonresponsive market share estimates

     Within the demo analysis, the hauling/non-hauling market classes are nonresponsive.
 The sales shares for these classes are defined using exogenous inputs from the analysis context.
 The shares change over time as relative projections of hauling and non-hauling vehicles change over time.
-However, given a consistent analysis context, the shares do not change across the Policy Module defined no-action and action alternatives.
+However, within a given analysis context, the shares do not change across the no-action and action alternatives defined in the Batch Input File.

 For responsive market classes, users can define how market shares are responsive to attributes of candidate vehicle sets fed in from the Producer Module, for example vehicle price.
-The user-defined sales shares submodule must be consistent with related submodules.
-For example, market classes must be consistent with those defined in the market classes submodule.
 In addition, the inputs used to estimate shares must be available within the set of candidate vehicles and their attributes, or as part of the analysis context.

 .. admonition:: Demo example: Responsive market share estimates